-- Periodically review and evaluate the adequacy of the Institute's oversight of its subsidiaries.
+- Periodically review and evaluate the adequacy of the university’s oversight of its subsidiaries.

-- Periodically review and evaluate the adequacy of the Institute's risk management program, including its controls to prevent fraud or other misconduct.
+- Periodically review and evaluate the adequacy of the university’s risk management program, including its controls to prevent fraud or other misconduct.

 - Review the results of compliance audits or examinations conducted by governmental authorities.

-- Initiate special investigations and seek the advice of internal or external Institute legal counsel as deemed necessary or appropriate.
+- Initiate special investigations and seek the advice of internal or external university legal counsel as deemed necessary or appropriate.

 - Perform such specific oversight functions as expressly requested by the Board.